 - Click Apply to take effect.

 In few computers, there's no data volume on the same disk, or the data volume(s) are full.
-Some people are wondering if it is possible to add space to C drive from another hard disk drive.
-No matter you use physical disk or VMware/Hyper-V virtual disk, no software can add space to C drive from another separated disk.
+Some people are wondering if it is possible to add free space to C drive from another disk.
+No matter you use physical disk or VMware/Hyper-V virtual disk, no software can add space to C drive from a separate disk.

-In this case, you have 2 options according to the type of your disk:
+In this case, you have 3 options according to the configuration of your own disk:

-Besides help you add space to C drive from other partitions without losing data, NIUBI Partition Editor helps you do many other operations such as merge, convert, defrag, wipe partition, scan bad sectors.
-To Windows 10/8/7/Vista/XP home computer users, there's free edition, it is the same with professional edition except 1-Second Rollback technology and bootable USB/CD builder.
+Besides adding space to C drive without losing data, NIUBI Partition Editor helps you do many other operations such as merge, convert, defrag, wipe partition, scan bad sectors.
+To Windows 10/8/7/Vista/XP home computer users, there's free edition, it is the same with professional edition except lacking of 1-Second Rollback technology and bootable USB/CD builder.